Morwenn/static_math/README.md

 ## Compatibility

-`static_math` heavily relies on C++ features from the latest standard (C++14) and even on some planned features that from the Technical Specifications.
-Therefore, do not have high expectations, only a few compilers will be able to compile it.
+`static_math` heavily relies on C++ features from the latest standard (C++14 at the time of writing), therefore only recent compilers will be able to compile it.
+The latest g++ and clang++ should be able to compile it, but the `constexpr` support in Microsoft Visual Studio may not be sufficient yet.

 ## Principle